Lightsmark and Lighsprint SDK are now free and open source software.

 to make renderer simpler is still far away.

-Interesting reading on
+Interesting reading on graphics

 paper unfair rejections, especially at SIGGRAPH.